Responsive Web Font Loading: A Device-Aware Strategy

 This principle applies to web fonts as well.
 Prioritizing web font loading during page load can improve user experience, but if your site is struggling to meet Core Web Vitals thresholds, especially for specific device types, you may need to balance UX against improving LCP.

-Let's consider the example below of a dutch newspaper site.
-On a mobile device 3 fonts are enquued before the LCP element.
+Let's consider the example below of a Dutch newspaper site.
+On a mobile device 3 fonts are enqueued before the LCP element.
 This makes the 3 fonts compete for early network resources and push back the image timing.

 Responsive font strategy to the rescue!

 Mobile devices on the other hand might be used on the commute to work under less than optimal network conditions.
-Mobile devices also often have slower CPUs and less available, less memory compared to desktops.
+Mobile devices also often have slower CPUs and less available memory compared to desktops.
 These limitations mean that treating font loading differently based on device type can make sense.

 Instead of loading the font universally, you can use the media attribute in the HTML's <link> tag along with CSS to apply different font strategies based on device types.